ernohanninen/SIMPLIcity/README.md

 - `params.heterotypic_interactions_metadata` = `null`

 ##### Step specific metadata files
 SIMPLI allows users to skip processes and instead enables users to supply the output data of a processs.
 However, this functionality is not tested in SIMPLIcity, therefore these parameters are initialized to `null`.
 However if for example preprocessing is skiped, the user should  provide the `preprocessed_metadata_file`.
+See [SIMPLI analysis page](https://github.com/ciccalab/SIMPLI/wiki/Analysis) for more information of the file format.
 - `params.raw_metadata_file` = `null`
 - `params.channel_metadata` = `null`
 - `params.normalized_metadata_file` = `null`